ArthropodAssault/Shining-Crystal-1.0/README.md

 A few pokemon have their base stats buffed.
 For example - Feraligatr and arcanine's special attack and attack stats are reversed compared to the vanilla games.
 Ie - arcanine now has 110 special attack and 100 attack.

 DVs are no longer associated with gender.
+Hidden power type is still based on DVs.

+No new pokemon or fakemon are added

 There are no changes to the map.

+The physical-special split, abilities, and natures are not in this game.

 The clock change procedure is simplified.
 From the title screen you press Down + B + Select to reset the clock.